lmammino/loige.co/astro/src/content/posts/2021-04-13_rust-shenanigans-return-type-polymorphism/index.md

 written_with: []
 tags:
   - rust
+description: This article explores return type polymorphism in Rust through examples like Default::default() and a custom dice rolling library.
+The technique allows writing generic functions that can return different types based on usage.
+Useful for extensible APIs.
 ---

 In this article, I will describe Rust _return type polymorphism_ (a.k.a. _generic returns_), a feature that I recently discovered and that I have been pretty intrigued about.